-“H-happy birthday Mother,” the boy’s voice cracked out.
+“H-happy birthday, Mother,” the boy’s voice cracked out.

 Mother carefully sliced a small bruised apple, putting pieces in the little tin cup, on a large piece of what used to be a larger ceramic dinner plate, and on the table beside where she cut.
 She ate two small slices, giving the rest to the children.
 When she was done, she carefully licked the juice from the knife and the surface of the table.
 They could not afford to waste even those few precious drops of juice from the apple.

-Mother lay on the cold ground in an icy puddle of dirty water, her coat stained dark like blood by the dirty water.
-Her eyes were closed as if in sleep, her hair tousled and spread out across the dirty road.
+Mother lay on the cold ground in an icy puddle of dirty water; her coat stained dark like blood by the dirty water.
+Her eyes were closed as if in sleep, her hair tousled and spread out across the dirt road.
 A patch of blood lay streaked and already drying across her face.
 The muddy tracks of the wagon’s wheels lay across Mother’s coat like the sash of a pageant winner.